SunsetFi/bookofhours-catalog/README.md

 # Hush House Catalogue

-This is a cataloging and autuo-spreadsheet webapp that adds searching, sorting, and filtering capabilities for [Book of Hours](https://store.steampowered.com/app/1028310/BOOK_OF_HOURS/).
+This is a cataloging and auto-spreadsheet webapp that adds searching, sorting, and filtering capabilities for [Book of Hours](https://store.steampowered.com/app/1028310/BOOK_OF_HOURS/).
 It relies on the [Secret Histories API](https://github.com/RoboPhred/secrethistories-api/tree/main/SHRestAPI) mod, which provides game data access and hosts the webapp.

 ![ALT](/preview/preview.png)